 Zipline Safety Practices

-- In addition to our yearly inspection by a third-party we do a pre-use course inspection every single day that we have guests on tour.
+- In addition to our yearly third party inspection we do an in-house pre-use course inspection every single day that we have guests on tour.
 We also do an additional in-depth course inspection every month to monitor all components and hardware.